Android Central Verdict

 Google Pixel 9 Pro XL (Google Tensor G4) | 1929 | 4747 |

-A row of app icons on the bottom of the Recents screen makes it possible to instantly move between 7 apps at a time, feeling more like desktop OS taskbar efficiency rather than the bumbling UI Google typically uses in stock Android and on Pixel phones.
+A row of app icons at the bottom of the Recents screen allows for instant switching between 10 apps at a time, providing a more efficient experience akin to desktop OS taskbar efficiency, rather than the bumbling UI Google typically employs in stock Android and on Pixel phones.
+It's the best multitasking UI you'll find on any phone.

 OnePlus has also added the fantastic Canvas functionality from the OnePlus Open foldable, making it easy to run an app in nearly full screen with a second app "in waiting" for extremely efficient 2-app multitasking.
-This is better than traditional split-screen multitasking on a phone because the main app takes up most of the display rather than being cut in half.
+This is better than traditional split-screen multitasking on a phone because the main app occupies most of the display, rather than being cut in half.

 OnePlus 13: Cameras